 And you are not alone because despite the ongoing global discussion about the importance of sustainability, it seems hard to bring about change.
 That’s because many of us (non-scientific laypersons) are either confused about what sustainable living actually means, or feel the bar has been set too high to adopt it in a meaningful and consistent way.

 As a response to the confusion around what to do, in this guide we present a simple 3-step sustainable living framework plus easy examples of ways you can integrate this concept into your day-to-day.
-We also include a great resource at the end for exploring and supporting sustainable brands and other resources.

 Why is sustainable living important?